bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

 --qscore_thresh                          <Mean quality score threshold for basecalled reads to be considered passing.
                                            Should be set to the same value specified in step 1.
 Default: 9>

---mapq                                   <Type: nteger, set it to the number you want to be used to filter ".bam" file by mapq. --mapq 10 filters out reads
+--mapq                                   <Type: Integer.
+Set it to the number you want to be used to filter ".bam" file by mapq. --mapq 10 filters out reads
                                           with MAPQ < 10. set it to 0 if don't want to filter out any reads.
 Default: 10>

+--min_mapped_reads_thresh                <Type: Integer.
+Minimum number of primary mapped reads at or above MAPQ threshold for a barcode/sample to be considered
+                                           valid for downstream analysis.
+Files below this threshold will not be processed any further.
+The default value is a good rule of thumb, but it can be decreased for small test datasets or increased for very large sequencing runs.
+                                            Default: 500>
 ```

 ## Parameters for step 2 (Methylation Calling and MultiQC):

 ```
---step                                       <Type: Integer.
-Options are integers 1, 2, 3.
+--step                                   <Type: String.
+Options are "1", "2_from_step_1", "2_from_minknow", "3".
 Select 1 for basecalling.
-Select 2 for alignment
+Select "2_from_step_1" for alignment
-                                             filtering and quality control.
-Select 3 for methylation call pre-processing with modkit and generating a thorough multiQC report for sequencing stats.
+                                           filtering and quality control continuing after executing step 1 of this pipeline.
+Select "2_from_minknow" for alignment filtering and quality control from input basecalled using MinKNOW.
+Select "3" for methylation call pre-processing with modkit and generating a thorough multiQC report for sequencing stats.
                                            This parameter needs to be set for the pipeline to run.
 Default: "None">

 --steps_2_and_3_input_directory             <Type: Path.
 This parameter must be set to the output path of step 1 set with the out_dir parameter.
                                              Must also be set to the same as the steps_2_and_3_input_directory for step 2.